What the Heck is Listening Prayer?

 Daniel saw major visions that knocked him out.
 Read about one here.

-A man named Cornelias and then Peter each have recorded visions here.
+A man named Cornelius and then Peter each have recorded visions here.

 In 2 Timothy He explains that God speaks to us through His word.